Patient education: Liver biopsy (Beyond the Basics)

 A liver biopsy may also be helpful in people with unexplained fevers, those with certain rare metabolic diseases, in some (but not all) patients taking the medication methotrexate, and other less common disorders.

 LIVER BIOPSY PREPARATIONS

 Prior to a liver biopsy, a healthcare provider will check blood tests that reflect how well your blood clots.
 Normal blood clotting is important to prevent bleeding after the biopsy.

 You should carry a list of your medications, including over-the-counter medications, herbs, and vitamins.
-Discuss this list with your clinician before the biopsy to see if you need to stop any medications temporarily.
+Discuss this list with your clinician before the biopsy to see if you need to stop any medications, herbs, or vitamins temporarily.

 Medications to avoid before liver biopsy — Patients are usually advised not to take medications that can increase the risk of bleeding.
 These include the following: